St. John’s Anglican Church, Prescott

 A Short History:

 In 1821, Prescott was viewed as a distinct parish and the Rev. Robert Blakey was sent here from England by the society for the Propagation of the Gospel.
 A church building had already been begun, situated on the south end of the present property, on land granted by Susannah Jessup.
 By 1858 the congregation outgrew the little frame building and the present beautiful stone church was planned and built.
 The opening service was on Wednesday March 21st, 1860 with Reverend A.N.
 Bethune preaching.
-The church and chapel both contain excellent stained glass windows by the artist Guido Nincheri.
+The church contains excellent stained glass windows by renowned artists from Robert McCausland Limited, Harry Horwood and Guido Nincheri.

 Youth and Children: